I find this somewhat odd, because…

 Comedians shouldn’t be “writing” anything in the literal sense or experiencing writer’s block at all.

-Let me explain what I mean by that…
+Let me ask you a couple of questions that may help explain what I mean by that…

-The last time you were in a conversation with someone or a group of people and you made them laugh, did you you experience any sort of talkers block?
+The last time you were in a conversation with someone or a group of people and you made them laugh, did you you experience any sort of talker’s block?
+Have ever even heard that term before?

-Have you ever stopped in the middle of a conversation and said:
+Have you ever stopped in the middle of a conversation and said something like this:

-Note: If you have actually done this, there are now medications available that may help with those sorts of issues. 🙂
+Note: If you’ve actually done this, there are now medications available that may help with those sorts of issues. 🙂

-As a matter of fact, I would say that if any comedian is experiencing writer’s block, that means that the comedian is experiencing one or more of these 7 conditions based on what I have provided so far in this article:
+I would say that if any comedian is experiencing writer’s block, that means that the comedian is experiencing one or more of these 6 conditions based on what I have provided so far in this article:

 1. They are trying to mechanically manufacture “funny” from thin air, instead of using their own sense of humor to describe and express experiences, opinions, observations, ideas etc. that they have on a daily basis.

-2. They are only working with words and sentences (7% of verbal communication) and are clueless about the bulk of what makes them funny in everyday life—body language, facial expressions, voice tone, etc. (93% of verbal communication).
+2. They are only working with words and sentences (7% of verbal communication) and are clueless about the non-verbal aspects of what makes them funny in everyday life —body language, facial expressions, voice tone, etc. (93% of verbal communication).

 3. They are having a very hard time trying to determine what is funny or not funny in the course of their “writing”.